 The serpent doesn’t agree to Lord Krishna’s order to stop poisoning the river.
 Upon this, Lord Krishna fights with him and overpowers him.
 Kaliya begs for his apology and promises to never come back.

 Fête of Naga Panchami also has numerous rituals just like all the other Hindu festivals.
 On this propitious day, women of the housecraft a snake on the doorstep with the cow dung.
 Following the customs and rituals, Kusha grass, milk, Akshat, and sandalwood is offered to the snake.

 Afterward, people bathe worship idol of a snake with milk and pray for forgiveness of their flaws.
-The preparations of special offering take place and devotees cook vermicelli (Sevai), laddoo, and kheer.
-Mythological legends mention worshiping snakes of chamatkarpur allows the fulfillment of all the wishes.
+The preparations of special offerings take place and devotees cook vermicelli (Sevai), laddoo, and kheer.
+Mythological legends mention worshiping snakes of Chamatkarpur allows the fulfillment of all the wishes.

 On the day of Naga Panchami, milk has a prominent role in foodstuffs & dishes.
 A person can cook numerous delectable offerings for family and guests.
 Here are some helpful suggestions-